johnx8-dev/johnx8-dev/README.md

-# 👨‍💻 Freelance Web Developer Portfolio
+# 👨‍💻 Freelance Web Developer
 Welcome to my official portfolio repository — a hub showcasing my skills, services, projects, and experience as a freelance web developer.

 ---